21alex77/remote/redme.md

 ------My lessons Python-----
-Made by Alexsandr
+Made by Alexsandr---
-Version 1.0
+Version 1.0---

 Description:

 Technology Used: